The X200 and a half saga

 How did our glorious hero fall into the ThinkPad rabbit hole?

 All this accumulated damaged and fatigue started wearing on the chassis, particularly on the side of the power port.
-By the time I was finishing the Algorithms and Data Structures course at the end of the second year’s first quarter I was using the Ideapad with a large metal clamp to ensure the connectivity of the charger (the battery also started to wear off by this time - the computer has ran a 6.5 year cycle of daily use and abuse).
+By the time I was finishing the Algorithms and Data Structures course at the end of the second year’s first quarter I was using the Ideapad with a large metal clamp to ensure the connectivity of the charger (the battery also started to wear off by this time - as the computer had ran a 6.5 year cycle of daily use and abuse).

 I did not need much convincing about having to retire this laptop, however I did have to convince others that replacing it by a Thinkpad from 2013, bought from a goverment official, by the cheap price of a little over 100€, was in fact a good idea.
 That’s how I acquired the T430 (Khâzad-Dûm) Thinkpad, which I daily drived for the remainder of my BSc and MSc.